thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 Next we specify that the grid is filterable and we have the grid add a "Create new item" to the Toolbar.
 We also tell the grid to run in **PopUp** edit mode and that the user can select a whole row at a time.
 Lastly, we subscribe to the **Save** event of the grid.
 We do this because the
-**TotalAmount** for an OrderDetailViewModel is a computed property and we need to update it anytime the user updates the order detail.
+**TotalAmount** for an OrderDetailViewModel is a computed property and we need to update it any time the user updates the order detail.

 The event handler for this very simple: